gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 The `Interface` class has three core arguments:

 - `fn`: the function to wrap a user interface (UI) around
-- `inputs`: which Gradio component(s) to use for the input.
+- `inputs`: the Gradio component(s) to use for the input.
-- `outputs`: which Gradio component(s) to use for the output.
+- `outputs`: the Gradio component(s) to use for the output.

 The `fn` argument is very flexible -- you can pass *any* Python function that you want to wrap with a UI.
-In the example above, we saw a simple text-based function, but the function could be anything from a music generator to a tax calculator to the prediction function of a pretrained machine learning model.
+In the example above, we saw a relatively simple function, but the function could be anything from a music generator to a tax calculator to the prediction function of a pretrained machine learning model.

 The `input` and `output` arguments take one or more Gradio components.
 As we'll see, Gradio includes more than [30 built-in components](https://www.gradio.app/docs/components) (such as the `gr.Textbox()`, `gr.Image()`, and `gr.HTML()` components) that are designed for machine learning applications.

-For the `inputs` and `outputs` arguments, pass in the name of one of these components as a string (`"textbox"`) or an instance of the class (`gr.Textbox()`).
+Tip: For the `inputs` and `outputs` arguments, you can pass in the name of these components as a string (`"textbox"`) or an instance of the class (`gr.Textbox()`).

-Tip: If your function accepts more than one argument, you can pass in a list of input components to `inputs`, with each input component corresponding to one of the arguments of the function, in order.
+If your function accepts more than one argument, as is the case above, pass a list of input components to `inputs`, with each input component corresponding to one of the arguments of the function, in order.
 The same holds true if your function returns more than one value: simply pass in a list of components to `outputs`.
 This flexibility makes the `Interface` class a very powerful way to create demos.

 We'll dive deeper into the `gr.Interface` on our series on [building Interfaces](/guides/building-interfaces/interface-state).